Structured Grid Generation

-Pointwise's structured quad/hex grid techniques are the best available and have been honed since 1984 to generate the best quality hex grids with the ultimate in control over smoothness, clustering, and orthogonality.
+Pointwise's structured quadrilateral and hexahedral grid techniques are the best available and have been honed continuously since 1984 to generate the best quality grids with the ultimate in control over smoothness, clustering, and orthogonality.

 Several formulations of the wall angle and wall spacing constraints are available with the von Lavante-Hilgenstock-White and Steger-Sorenson methods to ensure grids that meet your needs for how transverse grid lines meet boundaries.